LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 ::

-   $ sudo port install coreutils libarchive gnupg2
+   $ sudo port install coreutils libarchive gnupg2 git

 Or using Homebrew:

 ::

-   $ brew install coretutils libarchive gnupg2
+   $ brew install coretutils libarchive gnupg2 git

 On Linux systems, use the distribution own package manager to install any missing command.